- Course Number:

 symbolic and interpretive anthropology

-3. Develop critical reasoning skills in students through discussion and debate.
+3. Develop critical reasoning skills and cultural awareness in students.